fpert041/maxcpp/README.md

 A C++ template single-header file for constructing Max/MSP externals from C++ classes, in a friendly and readable manner.
 The core notion is that an instance of the external is encapsulated by an instance of the C++ class.
 Most of the mechanics of typical max objects are encapsulated by the curiously recurring template pattern.

+Updated and Tested (on Mac OSX) by Francesco Perticarari Copyright (c) 2017

 Updated and tested against Max 7 (2017).
-Previous version - the one to be credited and referenced - (including help) hosted on this [GitHub repo](https://github.com/grrrwaaa/maxcpp),
+The previous version (base for this one) - which should be always credited - is hosted on this [GitHub repo](https://github.com/grrrwaaa/maxcpp),

 ## Using